DataDog/datadog-lambda-java/README.md

 would result in log lines looking like `2020-11-13 19:21:53 [dd.trace_id=1168910694192328743 dd.span_id=3204959397041471598] INFO  com.serverless.Handler:20 - Test Log Message`

+Just like the **Plain Text Logs** in the previous section, you must create a new [Parser](https://docs.datadoghq.com/logs/processing/parsing/?tab=matcher) in order to parse the trace context correctly.

 #### Other logging solutions

 If you are using a different logging solution, the trace ID can be accessed using the method